-On April 3, 2018, the Company entered into an At-The-Market Offering Agreement (the "ATM Agreement") with an investment banking firm ("Agent") pursuant to which the Agent agreed to act as the Company's sales agent with respect to the offer and sale from time to time of the Company's common stock having an aggregate gross sales price of up to \$75.0 million (the "Shares"), which was subsequently renewed in June 2020.
+On April 3, 2018, the Company entered into an At-The-Market Offering Agreement (the "ATM Agreement") with an investment banking firm ("Agent") pursuant to which the Agent agreed to act as the Company's sales agent with respect to the offer and sale of the Company's common stock from time to time, having an aggregate gross sales price of up to \$75.0 million (the "Shares"), which was subsequently renewed in June 2020.
 The ATM Agreement will remain in full force and effect until the earlier of (i) June 3, 2023 or (ii) the date that the ATM Agreement is terminated in accordance with its terms.
-An aggregate of 3,850,000 shares of the Company's common stock were sold through the ATM Agreement during the three months ended March 31, 2020 for net proceeds to the Company, after deducting the Agent's commissions and other expenses, of \$10.4 million.
-No ATM shares were sold during the first quarter of 2021.
+An aggregate of 484,500 shares and 4,334,500 shares of the Company's common stock were sold through the ATM Agreement during the three and six months ended June 30, 2020, respectively, for net proceeds to the Company, after deducting the Agent's commissions and other expenses, of \$1.6 million and \$11.9 million, respectively.
+No ATM shares were sold during the three and six months ended June 30, 2021.